 Lean Six Sigma Training - Green Belt Certification

 Obtaining your Lean Six Sigma certification is a quick way to re-energize your career and create new opportunities for professional advancement.
 At the forefront of six sigma training since 1992, Edwel has helped over 25,000 professionals take their careers to the next level.

 Instructors make the difference: with decades of teaching experience, our Master Black Belt certified teachers know the tools, techniques and strategies you need to make your next Lean Six Sigma initiative a success.
-It also means there is no multiple-choice exam required to earn your Six Sigma Green Belt certification.
+It also means you are fully prepared for the Six Sigma Green Belt certification exam.

 - Five days of hands-on, small group classroom training